baggepinnen/SpectralDistances.jl/docs/src/taskview.md

 end
 ```

-Increased performance is often obtained by estimating models with a few different specifications and fitting methods and use them all to form predictions.
+Increased accuracy is often obtained by estimating models with a few different specifications and fitting methods and use them all to form predictions.
 The following code fits models with different fit methods and of different orders
 ```julia
 using ThreadTools, AudioClustering, ProgressMeter modelspecs = collect(Iterators.product(10:2:14, (TLS,LS))) # Model order × fitmethod